-The mission of the National Kidney Foundation (NKF) Continuing Medical Education Program is to provide education for academic as well as private practitioners in nephrology and other specialties/disciplines impacted by kidney disease.
+The mission of the National Kidney Foundation (NKF) Continuing Education Program is to provide education for academic as well as private practitioners in nephrology and other specialties/disciplines impacted by kidney disease.
 These education activities are offered to regional, national and international audiences.

 To change clinical practice and improve patient outcomes through education, information and the opportunity to practice in a virtual clinical setting.
 To provide all members of the kidney healthcare community with current, state of the art scientific information on prevention, diagnosis and treatment of chronic kidney disease (CKD) and urinary tract diseases in order to improve the care of individuals with CKD and those at risk for developing it.